Characters in Romeo and Juliet: Friar John

 Friar John calls at the door of Friar Laurence's cell, "Holy Franciscan friar! brother, ho!"
 (5.2.1).
 Friar Laurence comes out and immediately asks about Romeo: "Welcome from Mantua!
 What says Romeo? / Or, if his mind be writ, give me his letter" (5.2.3–4).
 Friar John explains that he sought out another friar for company and found him in a house where he was visiting the sick, whereupon the health authorities, fearing there was pestilence in the house, confined both friars in the house so they wouldn't infect others.
 The authorities wouldn't even allow Friar John to use a messenger to send the letter back to Friar Laurence.

 Chorus

 A Chorus gives the opening prologue and one other speech, both in the form of a Shakespearean sonnet.

 The Chorus is an omniscient character.
 It appears at the top of the play to fill the audience in on the ancient quarrel between the, "Two households, both alike in dignity / In fair Verona, where we lay our scene".
 It returns as a prologue to act two to foreshadow the tragic turn of events about to befall the new romance between the title characters.

 The Chorus only appears in the Quarto versions, not in the First Folio.

-Apothecary

-The Apothecary is a pharmacist in Mantua who reluctantly sells Romeo's poison, only because he is poor and in desperate need of money.